mvs-org/docs-mvs-org/source/docs/upgrade-mvs.md

 ~/.metaverse
 ```
 Copy and paste the whole `mainnet` directory as a backup.

+In order to save disk space, you can only backup the account related tables whose table name have prefix `account_`.
+Ref.
+[How To Backup And Import Account Related Tables](backup-account.html#Backup-and-import-tables)

 **5 Install latest version of Metaverse full node wallet**